AvinashBisram/Data-Analysis-Projects/M1 Expert Pie Analysis/README.md

 I utilized **Microsoft Excel** to store the raw data for each portfolio.
 I utilized the **Pandas** Python module for data cleaning and exploration, and used the **Seaborn** Python module to create data visualizations with hopes of answering my initial questions about the portfolios.
 <br>

+**Skills demonstrated by this project:**
+ * Data Cleaning (using Pandas)
+    - Finding Missing Values
+    - Casting to different data types
+    - Dropping rows/columns
+ * Data Exploration (using Pandas)
+    - Slicing and creating views
+    - Sorting by rows/columns
+    - Grouping and aggregate functions
+ * Data Visualization (using Seaborn)
+    - Choosing the right visualization to answer each question (this project mainly used line graphs and heatmaps)
+    - Making the visualizations look aesthetically pleasing (modifying colors, legend placement, using subplots, etc.)
+ * Ability to interpret and communicate findings
+    - Trend summaries objectively explain pertinent findings
+    - Deeper analysis was performed after visualizing to provide more context

 **How is this project organized:**
 Relevant data for each portfolio was manually recorded into a **Microsoft Excel** file.
 It was then converted into a CSV file (<em>See m1_pies.csv</em>).
 The CSV file was put into a **Pandas** data frame where some initial data cleaning and exploration was done.
 <br>